-Writing Prompt: Finding Independence - The Write Practice
+Writing Prompt: Finding Independence

 When I woke up this morning, the very first thing I did was check my phone.
 Clearly I'm far from independent!

-Write a story in which the protagonist chooses to remove technology from a certain section of his or her life, and explore why.
+Write a story in which the protagonist chooses to remove technology from a certain section of their life, and explore why.

 Challenge: Avoid stranding your character on a desert island.
-Rather, force him/her to choose independence and fight for it when convenience, and social norms, demand that the technology be used.
+Rather, force them to choose independence and fight for it when convenience, and social norms, demand that the technology be used.

 Independence from Self

 Perhaps the greatest force of antagonism in your life is locked inside your head, a little voice that demands perfection.
-Write a story in which the protagonist finds a way to separate himself from the false ideas, beliefs, and personalities within, and finds independence from the “false self.”
+Write a story in which the protagonist separates from the false ideas, beliefs, and personalities within, and finds independence from the “false self.”

 Challenge: Write the scene with no dialogue.